yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 In `./client/src/services/collectionService.ts`, implement the following service functions:

 - `getAllCollectionsByUsername`: Fetches all collections for a user
   - The getAllCollectionsByUsername function retrieves all collections for a specific user with proper authorization.
-Make a GET request using axios.get().
+Make a GET request using api.get().
 The usernameToView is a path parameter, while currentUsername is a query parameter for permissions.
 Check for status 200 and throw "Error while fetching all collections" if it fails.
 Return res.data, containing an array of PopulatedDatabaseCollection objects.

 - `getCollectionById`: Fetches a single collection by ID
   - The getCollectionById function fetches a single collection by ID with user authorization.
-Use axios.get(), where the collectionId is specified as the path parameter and the username is included as the query parameter.
+Use api.get(), where the collectionId is specified as the path parameter and the username is included as the query parameter.
 Verify status 200 and throw "Error while fetching collection" on failure.
 Return res.data with the PopulatedDatabaseCollection object.

 - `createCollection`: Creates a new collection
   - The createCollection function creates a new collection by sending a POST request with the collection object as the request body.
-Use axios.post() to send the request and check if the response status is 200; if it is not, throw an error with the message "Error while creating collection."
+Use api.post() to send the request and check if the response status is 200; if it is not, throw an error with the message "Error while creating collection."
 Return res.data containing the created collection object.

 - `deleteCollection`: Deletes a collection
   - The deleteCollection function permanently removes a collection with user verification.
-Use axios.delete() to request where both parameters are included in the URL (no request body needed).
+Use api.delete() to request where both parameters are included in the URL (no request body needed).
 Verify status 200 and throw "Error while deleting collection" on failure.
 Return res.data with the deletion confirmation.

 - `toggleSaveQuestion`: Adds or removes a question from a collection
   - The toggleSaveQuestion function adds or removes questions from collections using toggle logic.
-Send a PATCH request, passing { collectionId, questionId, username } as the request body.
+Send a PATCH request using api.patch(), passing { collectionId, questionId, username } as the request body.
 Check for status 200 and throw "Error while toggling save question" if failed.
 Return res.data with the operation result.

 #### Grading (90 points)